hanjinliu/impy/docs/tutorial_viewer.rst

 instead of some long scripts like ``ip.gui.viewer.layers[list(ip.gui.viewer.selection)[i]]``.
 Property ``ip.gui.selection`` returns list of selected ``impy`` objects as a list.

-*Example* Make an image Z-stack from all the selected images in the viewer.
+*Example:* Make an image Z-stack from all the selected images in the viewer.

 .. code-block:: python